Readify/madskillz/README.md

 #### I am a proponent of the journey.
 - I invest in sustainable delivery understanding how to strike the balance between velocity and quality.
 - I am typically the first one to take responsibility for reducing waste in our process.
-- I am able to start building out a backlog with a customer and the support of my LC and PC
+- I am comfortable performing business analysis work.
+I help customers (Product Owners) clarify their product vision and turn it into an ordered product backlog, or other form of requirements, collaborating with them to reach a shared understanding of what should be built, including acceptance criteria.

 #### I am investing back into Readify.
 - I am actively involved in the retrospective process and am comfortable challenging and coaching my team.